magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_shapes_triangle.md

 ## TriangularMesh class

-While `Triangle` simply provides the field of a charged triangle and can be used to contruct complex forms, it is prone to error and tedious to work with when meshes become large.
-For this purpose the `TriangularMesh` class ensures proper and convenient magnet creation by automatically checking mesh integrity and by orienting the faces at initialization.
+While `Triangle` simply provides the field of a charged triangle and can be used to construct complex forms, it is prone to error and tedious to work with when meshes become large.
+For this purpose, the `TriangularMesh` class ensures proper and convenient magnet creation by automatically checking mesh integrity and by orienting the faces at initialization.

 ```{attention}
 Automatic face reorientation of `TriangularMesh` may fail when the mesh is open.
 ```

-In this example we revisit the cuboctahedron, but generate it through the `TriangularMesh` class.
+In this example we revisit the cuboctahedron but generate it through the `TriangularMesh` class.

 ```{code-cell} ipython3
 import magpylib as magpy